clarkcb/xfind/README.md

 python script _benchmark.py_, an *unscientific* tool for comparing performance and functionality (i.e. ensuring matching output of all versions).

-By default, the _benchmark.py_ script will default to comparing all language versions, but this can be customized one of two ways:
+By default, the _benchmark.py_ script will default to running and comparing all language versions, but this can be customized one of two ways:

-1. pass language/ext code argument, e.g. `-l cpp,go,hs,rs,swift`
+1. pass a comma-separated language/ext code argument, e.g. `-l cpp,go,hs,objc,rs,swift`
 2. modify the `lang_dict` dictionary in _xfind.py_

 The _benchmark.py_ script executes a series of "scenarios" for each configured language